Steven Caulker

-Steven Roy Caulker (born 29 December 1991) is a professional footballer who plays as a centre-back for Besta deild karla club Stjarnan.
-Born in England, he represents and captains the Sierra Leone national team.
+Steven Roy Caulker (born 29 December 1991) is a former professional footballer who played as a centre-back.
+He currently works as assistant manager at Konyaspor.
+Born in England, he represented and captained the Sierra Leone national team.

 Caulker started his professional career with Tottenham Hotspur in 2009.
 He spent three seasons on loan with Yeovil Town, Bristol City and Swansea City.
 At Swansea he made his first appearances in the Premier League and at the end of the season played for Britain at the 2012 Olympics.
 In November 2012 he made a scoring England debut in a friendly against Sweden.

 He was sold to newly promoted Cardiff City for the 2013–14 season but was unable to prevent their relegation from the Premier League.
 He was subsequently sold to Queens Park Rangers for the following 2014–15 season; who themselves were relegated.
 He spent the next few seasons largely on loan to Southampton and Liverpool before playing half a season for Dundee in the Scottish Premiership.
 He then joined Turkish Süper Lig team Alanyaspor in January 2019.
 After a successful spell there, Caulker signed with top Turkish club Fenerbahçe, but would spend his lone season there on loan with Gaziantep and never play for Fener.
 Caulker returned to England with Wigan Athletic, but left amid issues with the club failing to pay players.
 After this, Caulker had a brief stint as player-manager of Spanish side FC Málaga City before having to leave due to issues with his work visa.